rust-lang/book/nostarch/chapter11.md

 -->

 ```
+pub fn add(left: usize, right: usize) -> usize {
+    left + right
+}

 #[cfg(test)]
 mod tests {
+    use super::*;

-  1 #[test]
+    #[test]
     fn it_works() {
-        let result = 2 + 2;
+        let result = add(2, 2);
-      2 assert_eq!(result, 4);
+        assert_eq!(result, 4);
     }
 }
 ```

-Listing 11-1: The test module and function generated automatically by `cargo new`
+Listing 11-1: The code generated automatically by <code>cargo new</code>

-For now, let’s ignore the top two lines and focus on the function.
-Note the `#[test]` annotation [1]: this attribute indicates this is a test function, so the test runner knows to treat this function as a test.
+For now, let’s focus solely on the `it_works` function.
+Note the `#[test]`
+annotation: this attribute indicates this is a test function, so the test runner knows to treat this function as a test.
 We might also have non-test functions in the `tests` module to help set up common scenarios or perform common operations, so we always need to indicate which functions are tests.

 The example function body uses the `assert_eq!` macro to assert that `result`, which contains the result of adding 2 and 2, equals 4.
 This assertion serves as